hannahbronstein97/hannahbronstein97.github.io/cv.md

 `Fall 2017`
-**Undergraduate Independent Research in Developmental Biology** Designed and completed a year long lab research project on the hdac1 zebrafish mutanat.
-Transplanted hdac1 mutant cells into wild type zebrafish to analyze the environmental signalling effects of muatant cells existing in a wild type enviroemnt.
+**Undergraduate Independent Research in Developmental Biology** Designed and completed a year long lab research project on the HDAC1 zebrafish mutant.
+Transplanted HDAC1 mutant cells into wild type zebrafish to analyze the environmental signalling effects of muatant cells existing in a wild type environment.

 <!-- ### Footer